ZhonghaoZ/AMP-Net_TIP/README.md

 ## Testing
 `test_AMP_Net.py`, `test_AMP_Net_B.py`, `test_AMP_Net_M.py` and `test_AMP_Net_BM.py` are used to test above four models respectively.
-And the average PSNR and SSIM of AMP-Net can be obtained using these four files.
+And the average PSNR and SSIM of AMP-Nets on a specific testing set can be obtained using these four files.

 We emphasize that users can generate reconstructed images by adding a few codes in the function **get_val_result**.